prometheus/memcached_exporter/README.md

 # Building and Running

-The memcache exporter exports metrics from a single memcached server for consumption by prometheus.
-The server is specified as an argument to the program.
+The memcache exporter exports metrics from memcached servers for consumption by prometheus.
+The servers are specified as arguments to the program.

 By default the memcache\_exporter serves on port `9106` at `/metrics`

 ```
 make
-./memcache_exporter memcached:11211
+./memcache_exporter server1:11211 server2:11211 ...
 ```

 Alternatively a Dockerfile is supplied